setzler/eventStudy/README.md

 Overview
 ========

+### Purpose

 `eventStudy` is an R package for performing event studies.
 It has many capabilites:

 -   It maximizes sample size by using a "stacked" approach to match all possible control observations to any given treatment observation at any event time;
 -   It allows the estimated treatment effects to vary over time and by treatment cohort.
 It can also impose a common treatment effect across cohorts (extending results by Abraham and Sun, 2018);
 -   It has built-in tools to correct for anticipation (extending results by Fadlon & Nielsen, 2018) and deviations from parallel trends (either using covariate balancing in the spirit of Abadie, 2003, or modeling parametric deviations from parallel trends).

+### Installation

-The latest version of the package can be installed with the command `devtools::install_github("setzler/eventStudy/eventStudy")`.
+**Preferred method:** The latest version of the package can be installed with the command `devtools::install_github("setzler/eventStudy/eventStudy")`.

+Installation without internet access: Clone this repo to your personal machine, use the command line approach of `R CMD BUILD eventStudy/` to build the file eventStudy\_0.1.0.tar.gz, move this .tar.gz file to the location without internet access, then install on that location using the command `install.package("eventStudy_0.1.0.tar.gz",repo=NULL)` within an R session.
+In case you cannot clone and build the repo, we provide a (possibly out of date) version of the .tar.gz file above.

 The `ES` command
 ================